 In today’s working world, more and more people perform jobs on a contract basis.
 This may leave many to wonder if there is such a thing as Georgia workers’ compensation for independent contractors.
 As a rule, independent contractors are not entitled to workers’ compensation benefits.
 Technically, independent contractors are self-employed; they are both employers and employees.
 However, Georgia laws that define independent contractors are complex, and often, even though someone may not be a regular W2-type employee, he or she still may be entitled to workers’ compensation benefits.

-If you are a contract worker in Atlanta and have been injured in the course of your job’s duties, contact Bader Law Firm, LLC, at 404-888-8888.
+If you are a contract worker in Atlanta and have been injured in the course of your job’s duties, contact Bader Scott Injury Lawyers, at 678-562-5595.
 Our workers’ compensation attorneys will review your case at no cost to determine your eligibility.
-If you have been denied workers’ compensationfor any reason, we can help, too.
+If you have been denied workers’ compensation for any reason, we can help, too.

 Factors that Determine Independent Contractor Status